 - In the cold bowl of a mixer fitted with a cold whisk, combine all the ingredients except the malted milk balls and beat until stiffly whipped.

-- With a spatula, gently fold in the diced malted milk balls.
+- With a spatula, gently fold in the bashed malted milk balls.

 Prepare the Chocolate Malt Buttercream